ertgl/cx-tagged-template/README.md

 <details>
   <summary>
     <strong>
-      Example: Using string interpolations as conditional expressions
+      Using string interpolations as conditional expressions
     </strong>
   </summary>

-  For using string interpolations as condition tests, the `test` operator can be used.
-The `test` operator removes the preceding values only if the last value is falsy.
-Otherwise, unless it is a non-empty string, the operator removes only the last value from the stack.
+  The `test` operator can be used for conditional removal of values based on the last value in the stack.
+It is automatically inserted by the parser when a non-string interpolation is detected.
+However, to test string values, the operator can be used explicitly.

+  **Hint:** The `test` operator does not remove non-empty string test values.

   ```js
   /**